gnicholl/SMT/README.md

 ## Estimating the IBM Models

 Algorithms for IBM1 and IBM2 largely follow those provided in `Koehn (2009)`.
-For IBM3, I use the heuristic algorithm _without_ pegging as described in the appendix of `Och & Ney (2003)`.
+For IBM3 and IBM4, I use the heuristic algorithm _without_ pegging as described in the appendix of `Och & Ney (2003)`.
 Given a vector of output sentences `target` and input sentences `source`, each function follows the basic syntax of `IBMX(target,source,maxiter,eps)` where `X` is 1, 2, or 3, `maxiter` is the maximum number of iterations allowed, and `eps` is the stopping criteria